 The beer-can chicken has become a common method of cooking chicken in recent years, both in competitions and at backyard barbecues.
 The method of making beer-can chicken may not be simpler, but the results are well worth it.

 Vertical stainless steel chicken roasters are available for cooks who are still concerned about potential contamination.
-These roasters have their own reservoir, which can carry beer, water, or whatever liquid you want.
+These roasters have their own reservoir, carrying beer, water, or whatever liquid you want.

 - 1 chicken (whole)